08 Sep How GFCIs Protect Your Home & Family(Last Updated On: January 20, 2018)

 Additionally, because a GFCI detects ground faults, it can also prevent some electrical fires and reduce the severity of other fires by interrupting the flow of electric current.

-A person who becomes part of a path for leakage current will be severely shocked or electrocuted.
+Being shocked or electrocuted occurs when someone becomes part of a path for leakage current.
 These outlets prevent deadly shock by quickly shutting off power to the circuit if the electricity flowing into the circuit differs by even a slight amount from that returning.

 This protects your family.